 Liechtenstein is a small gem of a country tucked into the mountains between Switzerland and Austria in Europe.
 For all you bucket list fans out there, it’s so easy to plan a day trip to Liechtenstein from Switzerland or even Austria.
+Most visitors stick with a simple day trip to Vaduz, the capital city, but we’re going to explore more!
 Don’t miss an easy opportunity to cross another country off your list!

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means if you click a link and make a purchase, I may earn a small commission at no extra cost to you.

 Why Visit Liechtenstein?

 Just 62 square miles, the Principality of Liechtenstein is the fourth smallest country in Europe.
 That’s smaller than most major cities around the world, about half the size of the city of Atlanta with a little less than 10% as many people.

 This is not a big place.

 But Liechtenstein has museums, quaint mountain villages, great skiing, and beautiful mountains just like its larger neighbors.
 It’s just as picturesque, and a perfect day trip!